 - Nipple discharge other than breast milk (including blood).

 - A new lump in the breast or underarm.

-If these symptoms are noticed immediately, get in touch with the doctor.
-Talk with a doctor about which screening tests are right for you if you are at higher risk.
+If these symptoms are noticed, immediately, get in touch with the doctor.
+And ask which screening tests are right for you if you are at higher risk.
 Have a mammogram every year starting at age 40 if you are at average risk.
 Have a clinical breast exam at least every 3 years starting at age 20, and every year starting at age 40.
 Regular screening tests (along with follow-up tests if diagnosed) reduce a chance of dying from breast cancer.

 The older a woman is, the more likely she is to get breast cancer.
 Rates of breast cancer are low in women under 40.
 Fewer than 5 % of women diagnosed with breast cancer in the U.S. are younger than 40.
 Rates begin to increase after age 40 and are highest in women over age 70.

 Some women just have more aggressive cancers or cancers that are not visualized well on a mammogram.
-For them, cancers are found larger and also within the lymph nodes under that arm.
-They are appropriately treated with more surgery (mastectomy instead of lumpectomy) and with added radiation therapy and when indicated also chemotherapy, 5-year cancer free survival rates still should be in the high 80 %.
-A woman diagnosed today has a much better chance of not dying and most will probably be cured with correct treatment.
+For them, cancers found are larger and within the lymph nodes under that arm.
+They are appropriately treated with more surgery (mastectomy instead of lumpectomy), added radiation therapy, and when indicated also chemotherapy, 5-year cancer survival rates still should be in the high 80%.
+A woman diagnosed today has a much better chance of not dying and will most probably be cured with correct treatment.
 Don’t blow your best chance.
 The first step is to follow through on recommended treatment.
 Cancer at an early stage does not kill you.
 See a qualified specialist and don’t hesitate to get a 2nd and a 3rd opinion.
 Please fight and be strong.
 Cancer can be cured.